mpicbg-csbd/unet-smfish-seg/notes/notes.md

 # NOTE: when downsampling from float32 to uint16 we first need to convert values to range [0,2**16-1], otherwise it rolls over.

-# Problem: Learning is inconsistent, and results are poor.
+# Problem: Learning doesn't converge on very large datasets.

 Now I can learn consistently by turning off the Dropout (setting it to 0.01) and learning on a very small number of images.
 This actually goes extremely quickly!
 And the surprising thing is that with just a few (1,2,3) patches we can already do a very good job on a large part of the data!
 It's almost like it's better to just memorize the few patches than it is to try to generalize across the entire set.